gheorghedarle/Xamarin-WeatherApp/README.md

 # Xamarin Weather App
 ![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)

-**Weather App** is a simple weather app developed with Xamarin.
+**Weather App** is a simple weather app developed using Xamarin Forms.
 The app allows you to see the weather from your current location or another location around the globe using **OpenWeather Api**.
-Using **One Call API** the app display the current weather, 24 hours and 6 days forward forecast.
-You can add and switch location from Locations screen and also you can switch unit from metric to imperial.
-The app is available in *light mode* and *dark mode*.
+Using **One Call API** the app displays the current weather, 24 hours and 6 days forecast.
+You can add new locations and switch between them from the Locations screen.
+From Settings screen you can change the unit system from metric to imperial.
+The app is available in **light mode** and **dark mode**.

 ## Screenshots
 <img src="https://github.com/gheorghedarle/Xamarin-WeatherApp/blob/main/Screenshots/welcome.png?raw=true" Width="160" />